BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 5. adjust/extend or create new hypothesis.
 6. repeat from step 1.
 Ad nauseam

-When following these steps, you should do one thing at a time, if the hypothesis is refuted (still useful info), but undo any changes.
+When following these steps, you should do one thing at a time.
+If the hypothesis is refuted remember it can still be useful info, but undo any changes.

 So we now have our main tool ready for action, let's start with reducing our haystack using __Simplification__.